madincode/MIAL/README.md

 ## Reading file:

-`produceDataPath**.py`
+`produceDataPathTrain.py`

+Saves a text-file with data paths, in subject-level.
+Boolean info if a subject is a patient.

+`produceDataPathOnlineTest.py`

-Saves a text-file with data paths, in subject-level
+Saves a text-file with Evaluation data paths, in slice-level

 ## Training file: